rciam/simplesamlphp-module-userid/README.md

  * `idp_tag_whitelist`: Optional, an array of IdP tags for which the filter should be executed.
 When this option is specified, the filter will be executued only if the authenticating IdP tags match any of the configured tag values.
+ * `idp_tag_blacklist`: Optional, an array of IdP tags for which the filter should not be executed.
+When this option is specified, the filter will not be executued if the authenticating IdP tags match any of the configured tag values.

 The generated identifiers have the following form: